Faisal Mosque

 Combined the structure covers an area of 33 acre, the mosque dominates the landscape of Islamabad.
 It is situated at the north end of Faisal Avenue, putting it at the northernmost end of the city and at the foot of Margalla Hills, the westernmost foothills of the Himalayas.
 It is located on an elevated area of land against a picturesque backdrop of the national park.
 Faisal Mosque was the largest mosque in the world from 1986 until 1993 when it was overtaken by the mosques in Saudi Arabia.
-Faisal Mosque is now the sixth largest mosque in the world in terms of capacity.
+It is now the sixth-largest mosque in the world in terms of capacity.

 History

 The impetus for the mosque began in 1966 when King Faisal bin Abdul-Aziz supported the initiative of the Pakistani Government to build a national mosque in Islamabad during an official visit to Pakistan.